Forum: SMC taking steps to strengthen its processes

 The SMC has also taken interim measures while disciplinary proceedings are ongoing.
 These include suspensions through Interim Orders for serious cases and undertakings from the doctor to restrict his practice.

-Separately, the SMC is also working with the Ministry of Health to implement into legislation proposed changes to the disciplinary process recommended by the Workgroup to Review the Taking of Informed Consent and the Singapore Medical Council's Disciplinary Process.
+Separately, the SMC is also working with the Ministry of Health to implement into legislation proposed changes to the disciplinary process recommended by the Workgroup to Review the Taking of Informed Consent and the SMC's Disciplinary Process.
 These changes countenance, among other things, measures to streamline and speed up the disciplinary process for medical practitioners.

 Peter Lee